bifurcationkit/BifurcationKit.jl/docs/src/tutorialsPD.md

 Depth = 3
 ```

 The purpose of this example is to show how to handle period doubling bifurcations of periodic orbits.
+Note that we do not use automatic branch switching here although this is possible (but not yet for branching from period doubling points).

 !!! unknown "References"
     This example is taken from Aragón, J. L., R. A. Barrio, T. E. Woolley, R. E. Baker, and P. K. Maini.
 “Nonlinear Effects on Turing Patterns: Time Oscillations and Chaos.”
 Physical Review E 86, no. 2 (2012)

 !!! info "Method and performance"
     We focus on the Shooting method but we could have based the computation of periodic orbits on finite differences instead.
 Performances of the current tutorial are directly linked to the ones of `DifferentialEquations.jl`.